 “Simply put, diversity is how we achieve our mission and how we grow our business.
 We remain steadfast in our resolve to enhance equitable health care in those communities we are so privileged to serve,” Taylor says.

-Each color in the LGBTQ pride flag represents a particular piece of history, energy, or meaning, much like UPMC’s values.
+Each color in the LGBTQIA+ pride flag represents a particular piece of history, energy, or meaning, much like UPMC’s values.